Kaiyodo DINOLAND resin garage kit model, circa 1995, sculpted by Sigeru Yamazaki.

 Build-up of the Futabasaurus skeleton model on

-Horst Bruckmann's Dinosaur model Collection website
+Horst Bruckmann's Dinosaur model Collection website.

 Look in Galerie 5 to see it.